Therealchainman/archive-cp/algorithms/factorization.md

 # Factorization

-## Precomputing all the factors for each integer
+## Precomputing all the factors with factorization sieve

 This can be solved in O(nlogn) time complexity.